cnbbooks/lfe-style-guide/README.md

 # The LFE Style Guide

 The LFE Style Guide has moved.
-It's new location is here:
+Its new location is here:

 * https://cnbbooks.github.io/lfe-manual/part7/style-guide/index.html